benjaminwinger/Android-Indexing-Service/README.md

 ```
 mvn clean install
 ```
+from inside the source directory.

 Optionally, you can use

 ```
 mvn clean build android:deploy
 ```

-to build and install the apk on a connected android device that is recognized by adb.
+to build and install the apk directly to a device for testing.

 ## Current Features ##
 The current version of Android Indexing service includes the following features: